915-Patrulescu-Sandrino/S3-APM-A7/README.md

 # TO DO
-## Other list
+## Ask list
-1. Ask the lab teacher how did she made the ListView print the Statement stringed instead of Interpreter addresses
+1. Ask the lab teacher how did she make the ListView print the Statement stringed instead of Interpreter addresses
-2.
+2. 1-liners vs non 1-liners (see ProgramExecutionController.setNumberOfActiveProgramStatesTextField())
+3. can it be improved? (see ProgramExecutionController.setProgramStateIDsListView())
+4. call to setCellValueFactory can set in initialize? (see ProgramExecutionController.setSymbolTableTableViewAndExecutionStackListView())
+5. Should the programStateIDsListView have single selection?

 ## Self-Assigned:
-1. What happens when you load a program multiple times and how do you fix it if it doesn't work?
-2.
+2. Ce se intampla la final? daca apelam update() nu se golesc cumva View-urile inainte sa apucam sa le vedem?
 3.
-4.
+4. .
-5.
+5. What happens when you load a program multiple times and how do you fix it if it doesn't work?
+6. See what happens to ThreadIDs at others
+7. test alert.setHeaderText(null);
+8.
+9.
-6. cleanup
+10. cleanup
-7. See Evernote/To Do Tree/Uni
+11. See Evernote/To Do Tree/Uni

 ## Lab9/10.pdf